graphdr/visualizing-data/cm/cm101-data-basics.md

     manually, you develop a better understanding of what the tidyr package does when we use it to script similar operations.
   - Classify the data structure

+A [partial answer](resources/VADeaths-tidy-answer.png) is provided so you can check your work.

 **2. CSV data from FiveThirtyEight**